-When your child has these symptoms they must be kept at home the next day from school.
-They also need to be without symptoms for a full 24 hours before returning to school.
+When your child has these symptoms, he/she must be kept at home the next day from school.
+The child also needs to be without symptoms for a full 24 hours before returning to school.

 If your child has:

-Students must be on antibiotic therapy for at least 24 hours and not have a fever over 99.9 (under 100° F), without the use of fever reducing medication.
+- Strep Throat: Students must be on antibiotic therapy for at least 24 hours and not have a fever of 100˚ F or above, without the use of fever reducing medication.

-If your child has chickenpox, mumps, measles, rash all over their body, strep throat, or “pink eye”, they have to stay home until you have a note from a health care provider stating your child is not contagious and may return to school.
+- Communicable Disease: If your child has chickenpox, mumps, measles, rash all over their body or strep throat, he/she has to stay home until you have a note from a health care provider stating your child is not contagious and may return to school.

 Signs your child may be getting sick and may need to stay home include: Excessive coughing and/or an upset stomach.